 There is no hotel right next to the Mogao Grottoes which are located at a remote spot in the desert.
-From the recommended Silk Road Dunhuang Hotel, guests can conveniently reach both the city center and the caves.
-The provided information was thoroughly researched from various hotel booking websites.
-Chinese History Digest is not responsible if any information regarding the provided services and amenities might have changed.
+From the Silk Road Dunhuang Hotel that is reviewed below, guests can conveniently reach both the city center and the caves.
+In addition to the links to Agoda that are used in the review below, this hotel is also available for booking on Trip.com by following this link.

 The Silk Road Dunhuang Hotel is officially a 3-star hotel though it provides many 4-star-level services and amenities.
 What makes this hotel truly exceptional is not only its unique architectural style but especially its outstanding location overlooking the Mingsha Sand Dunes.
 There is probably no better place to find out what staying at an oasis in the desert feels like, for example when watching the sun rise or set over the sand dunes from the hotel's rooftop café and bar.
 What's more, the Silk Road Dunhuang Hotel is neither too far away from Dunhuang's city center (about 3km) nor its airport (about a 20-minute drive).
 Free airport pickup is provided, guests just have to inform the hotel of their flight number when/after booking their room.
 The hotel also operates a free shuttle service to Dunhuang's night market.
 The Mogao Grottoes are a 30-minute drive away and the hotel can organize car rentals as well as taxi bookings.
 There are also public busses that go to the caves and stop at the hotel on the way.